Reflexology: Only Dangerous If You Use It

 Filed under Alternative Medicine, Consumer Ripoffs

-Episode 24, January 28, 2007
+January 28, 2007

-Let's lay back on the sofa, put our feet up, and receive a therapeutic foot massage, accompanied by the soothing sounds of the rainforest.
+Let's lie back on the sofa, put our feet up, and receive a therapeutic foot massage, accompanied by the soothing sounds of the rainforest.
 Feel the energy as your body's impurities are cleansed, your wellness heals itself, and the cancerous tumor in your brain melts away — all because of this foot massage.
 We call it Reflexology.

 Reflexology is the art of rubbing the foot, with the belief that certain areas on the bottom of the foot are spiritually connected to parts of the body.
 Rubbing the part of the foot that correlates to the brain, for example, is supposed to cure anything that's wrong with your brain, like brain cancer.
 Rubbing the part of the foot that corresponds with your elbow is alleged to magically reconnect a torn elbow ligament.
 Developed in 1913 by a man named William Fitzgerald as "zone therapy", reflexology is based on the New Age definition of the word "energy".
 Fitzgerald believed that a mystical force field, not understood by science, that he called "bioelectric energy", ran through the body in ten vertical bands corresponding to your ten digits.
 Modern practitioners call Fitzgerald's mystical energy field "life force", and believe that adepts can manipulate this force field to promote any type of wellness in any part of the body, all through actions that correspond to a conventional foot massage.
-For more great information on New Age energy, I refer you to Skeptoid episode #1, available on iTunes or on the Skeptoid.com web site.
+For more great information on New Age energy, I refer you to Skeptoid episode #1, available on iTunes or on the Skeptoid.com website.

 Now, nobody disputes that foot massages do have benefits.
 They feel great, and absolutely promote relaxation and stress reduction.
 Unfortunately, these benefits can mislead people to conclude that the massage is working for whatever other malady is claimed to be treated.
 Another problem with reflexology is that, when used to diagnose a medical problem that does not in fact exist, the practitioner can claim that it is a future problem that's being diagnosed and treated.
 Time travel combined with medical treatment!
 If reflexology were to be tested and compared to the results of a real medical diagnosis, this time travel aspect allows its supporters to claim even a clean miss as a direct hit.